jbardin/cronstalk/README.md

 namespace.
 This allows jobs to have a TTL in redis.

 ### Jobs
-Jobs are JSON encoded, with the following required attributes
+Jobs are stored as a redis hash, with the following required keys:

 ```python
   {